 Equity Incentives.
-Under the provisions of our revised Director Equity Incentive Program, each non-employee director receives an automatic annual grant of restricted stock units, or RSUs, on the third business day after the release of our first fiscal quarter earnings, with a grant date fair market value of \$200,000, based on the closing price of our Common Stock on the grant date (rounded down to the nearest whole number).
-The RSUs vest immediately, and the director may choose to defer receipt of the shares.
-Directors that elect to defer receipt of the shares accrue dividend equivalents on the vested RSUs during the deferral period.
-A director may also elect to receive deferred fully vested RSUs in lieu of up to 100% of his or her cash compensation.
+Each non-employee director received an automatic annual grant of restricted stock units, or RSUs, on the third business day after the release of our first fiscal quarter earnings, with a grant date fair market value of \$200,000, based on the closing price of our Common Stock on the grant date (rounded down to the nearest whole number).
+The RSUs vest immediately, and to further support longterm holding, a director may choose to defer receipt of such shares.
+Directors who elect to defer receipt of the shares accrue dividend equivalents on the vested RSUs during the deferral period.
+Further, to increase their equity holdings, a director may also elect to receive deferred vested RSUs in lieu of up to 100% of his or her cash compensation.